- Assessment and Reporting Timetable Information

 - The SENCO will liaise with the parents and carers of all students with SEN after each data drop where there are concerns and keep them informed of any additional strategies.

-- Individual Learning Plan meetings for all students on the SEN register will take place each term.
-At this meeting your child’s progress will be discussed and achievements highlighted.
+- Individual Learning Plan meetings for all students on the SEN register will take place during the academic year.
+At these meetings your child’s progress will be discussed and achievements highlighted.
 This will be the forum in which to raise any concerns you may have.

-- Termly parent consultation evenings will give you the opportunity to discuss the progress of your child with subject teachers and the SENCO.
+- Parent consultation evenings will give you the opportunity to discuss the progress of your child with subject teachers and the SENCO.

 - The Academy is part of the Achievement for All programme and you may be involved in ‘Structured Conversation’ meetings with key staff.

-- Annual Reviews of Statements will take place throughout the next 2 years during which period they will transfer to Education Health and Care plans.
-The Annual review will continue in the same format, focusing on the long term targets on the statements and progress made against them.
+- Annual Reviews of Education Health and Care plans will take place throughout the year, focusing on the long term targets and progress made against them.

 In what ways is teaching adapted to meet the individual needs of students?